National Security Adviser (Nigeria): Under Babangida and Abacha

+Fourth Republic

-Aliyu Gusau held the office twice in the Fourth Republicunder President Olusegun Obasanjo's administration he enhanced the importance of the office, controlling the flow of information to the president and meeting with him multiple times per day.
+Aliyu Gusau held the office twice in the Fourth Republic under President Olusegun Obasanjo's administration he enhanced the importance of the office, controlling the flow of information to the president and meeting with him multiple times per day.
 Gusau also holds the distinction of serving as national security adviser under both the military dictatorship and non-consecutive democratic administrations: the Obasanjo administration and the Goodluck Jonathan administration.
 The Terrorism (Prevention) Amendment Act, 2013 empowered the national security adviser establishing the National Counter-Terrorism Centre under his office to coordinate national security in response to the Boko Haram insurgency.
 Gusau holds the record for total term of interspersed service (2,906 days); and his deputy Kayode Are holds the record for shortest term, at just 17 days in an acting role.

+Office of the National Security Adviser

+The Office of the National Security Adviser (ONSA) falls under the ambit of the Cabinet Office.

+National Counter-Terrorism Centre

+The Counter-Terrorism Centre established in ONSA leads implementation of the Policy Framework and National Action Plan for Preventing and Countering Violent Extremism.